Zooarchaeology

 • 11.
 What distinguishes zooarchaeology from paleozoology?

-A) The study of rocks and minerals
+A) The study of ancient architecture

-B) The study of ancient architecture
+B) The analysis of ancient literature

 C) The focus on archaeological sites and human-animal interactions